Emma (novel): Reception

-A contemporary Scottish novelist, Susan Edmonstone Ferrier, wrote to a friend, also in 1816:"I have been reading Emma, which is excellent; there is no story whatever, and the heroine is not better than other people; but the characters are all true to life and the style so piquant, that it does not require the adventitious aids of mystery and adventure."
+A contemporary Scottish novelist, Susan Edmonstone Ferrier, wrote to a friend, also in 1816:I have been reading Emma, which is excellent; there is no story whatever, and the heroine is not better than other people; but the characters are all true to life and the style so piquant, that it does not require the adventitious aids of mystery and adventure.

 There was some criticism about the lack of story.
 John Murray remarked that it lacked "incident and Romance"; Maria Edgeworth, the author of Belinda, to whom Austen had sent a complimentary copy, wrote:there was no story in it, except that Miss Emma found that the man whom she designed for Harriet's lover was an admirer of her own – & he was affronted at being refused by Emma & Harriet wore the willow – and smooth, thin water-gruel is according to Emma's father's opinion a very good thing & it is very difficult to make a cook understand what you mean by smooth, thin water-gruel!!

 Austen also collected comments from friends and family on their opinions of Emma.
 Writing several years later, John Henry Newman observed in a letter about the novel:Everything Miss Austen writes is clever, but I desiderate something.
 There is a want of body to the story.
 The action is frittered away in over-little things.
 There are some beautiful things in it.
 Emma herself is the most interesting to me of all her heroines.
-I feel kind to her whenever I think of her...That other women, Fairfax, is a dolt- but I like Emma.
+I feel kind to her whenever I think of her ...
+That other woman, Fairfax, is a dolt – but I like Emma.

-Later reviewers or commenters on the novel include Charlotte Brontë, George Henry Lewes, Juliet Pollock, Anne Ritchie, Henry James, Reginald Farrer, Virginia Woolf, and E.M.
-Forster.
-Other reviewers include Thomas Babington Macauley who considered Austen to be a "Prose Shakespeare", and Margaret Oliphant who stated in Blackwood's Edinburgh Magazine in March that she prefers Emma to Austen's other works and that it is "the work of her mature mind".
-Although Austen's Pride and Prejudice is the most popular of her novels, critics such as Robert McCrum suggest that "Emma is her masterpiece, mixing the sparkle of her early books with a deep sensibility" and John Mullan has argued that Emma was a revolutionary novel which changed the shape of what is possible in fiction" because "The novel bent narration through the distorting lens of its protagonist’s mind".
+Later reviewers or commenters on the novel include Charlotte Brontë, George Henry Lewes, Juliet Pollock, Anne Ritchie, Henry James, Reginald Farrer, Virginia Woolf and E. M. Forster.
+Other reviewers include Thomas Babington Macaulay who considered Austen to be a "Prose Shakespeare", and Margaret Oliphant who stated in Blackwood's Edinburgh Magazine in March that she prefers Emma to Austen's other works and that it is "the work of her mature mind".
+Although Austen's Pride and Prejudice is the most popular of her novels, Robert McCrum suggests that Emma "is her masterpiece, mixing the sparkle of her early books with a deep sensibility".
+Academic John Mullan argued that Emma was a revolutionary novel which changed the shape of what is possible in fiction" because it "bent narration through the distorting lens of its protagonist's mind".